Fibonaccigirly/New-Classrooms/README.md

 - Locates the "Contact Us" form and fills it out with various data inputs, including different name variations, email addresses, and messages.
 - Submits the form.
 - Validates the successful completion of the Contact Us form submission by verifying the presence of a confirmation message as the indicator of success.
-These tests encompasse variations in the form inputs, including positive and negative as well as edge cases such as a blank and special characters in input fields.
+These tests encompasse variations in the form inputs, including positive and negative as well as edge cases such as blank and special characters in input fields.
 My decision to prioritize the automation of the "Contact Us" form was guided by the principle that even if other features encountered issues, customers could still reach out for assistance.
 This approach aligns with the notion of ensuring a direct line of communication with users.
 In essence, it reflects the sentiment: "First thing I'm going to do is make sure the phones work."

 ### Testing Tools and Framework

 For this project, I chose to use Selenium IDE with Python 3.12.0 for several reasons:
-- Ease of Use: Selenium IDE provides a user-friendly environment for testing of web applications.
+- Ease of Use: Selenium IDE provides a user-friendly environment for testing web applications.
 - Python 3.12.0 Compatibility: Python is a versatile and widely-used programming language.
 The compatibility of Selenium IDE with Python 3.12.0 allows for leveraging the strengths of Python, such as readability and a vast array of libraries, in the testing process.
 - Extensive Community Support: Selenium has a robust community with a wealth of documentation, forums, and resources.
 This ensures that any challenges encountered during the coding process can be addressed promptly leveraging community support.
 - Cross-Browser Compatibility: Selenium IDE supports testing across multiple browsers, ensuring that the application's functionality is consistent and reliable for users using different browsers.